serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 1. No server management (no need to manage any form of machine)
 2. Pay-per-execution (never pay for idle)
 3. Auto-Scale (scale based on demand)
-4. Authentication and authorization at scale
-5. Function as a unit of application logic
+4. Function as a unit of application logic

 ## What makes Serverless and GraphQL such a great fit?